 Both techniques have proven incredibly successful and have produced many beautiful websites.
 Here we have the percentage of websites using both technologies.

-Often companies start a web development project but have to be asked what the best web development tools are?
+Companies starting a web development project often need to know what the best web development tools are?
 Each approach has some advantages.

 Both PHP and ASP.NET are well-known among web development companies.
 However, the question remains unique to us all, especially those with no technical background, and asks the same questions: How can we start with web apps?